warroyo/harbor-scan-resource/README.md

 *  `repository` -  The registry path including [project]/[image_name] in Harbor.
 *  `tag` - the image tag
 *  `harbor_scan_thresholds` - json array of acceptable thresholds.
 Array must contain at least 1 threshold.
-The format must be severity (CVE Sev Level 1-5) & count (integer) for each desired threshold element in the array.
+The format must be severity (CVE Sev Level 1-5) & count (integer) for each desired threshold element in the array. severity 1 means there are vulnerabilities .

 ## Usage